oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 {% highlight c# %}
 public void PublishBlogPost(string category, string[] contentBlocks, bool addHeadline) {
-    //Base level of identation
     if(category == "News")
     {
-      PlublishNews(contentBlocks[0]);
+        PublishNews(contentBlocks[0]);
     }
     else
     {
-      //First level of identation
-      PublishContentPost(contentBlocks, addHeadline)
+        PublishContentPost(contentBlocks, addHeadline);
     }
 }
 {% endhighlight %}

 Maybe this is too extreme, but the problem with *if/else* is that they grow to create a really bad code.
 It is too easy when you are fixing a bug to add another *if branch* to manage your case.

+Let's try to fix it with the nice **multiple return statements** trick:

+{% highlight c# %}
+public void PublishBlogPost(string category, string[] contentBlocks, bool addHeadline) {
+    //Base level of indentation
+    if(category == "News")
+    {
+        PublishNews(contentBlocks[0]);
+        return;
+    }

+    PublishContentPost(contentBlocks, addHeadline);
+}
+{% endhighlight %}

+Now the code is more readable, if/else checks do degrade readability.

-Also using *if/else* can be seen as a code smell around breaking **Single Responsibility**: it normally means that you are doing too much in your method, that you have several behaviours in one method.
+This example is really simple but also sometimes, using *if/else* can be seen as a code smell around breaking **Single Responsibility**: it normally means that you are doing too much in your method, that you have several behaviours in one method.
+Using the former trick doesn't really solve that problem.

 How do we encapsulate varying behaviour for the same object based on some state?
 Behavioural patterns come to rescue.
 The more common one is **Strategy Pattern**, but you can also use the **Null Object pattern** or **Decorator Pattern**.
 It really depends on the problem.

 In our current example I see that we clearly have two behaviours, one to publish a headline of the post, one to publish the rest of the content.
-In this case we can try another *Behavioural pattern*, the [Chain of Responsibility](https://github.com/iluwatar/java-design-patterns#chain-of-responsibility):

-I'm going to create a common interface that will define the behaviour:
+In this case we can try another *Behavioural pattern*, the [Chain of Responsibility](https://github.com/iluwatar/java-design-patterns#chain-of-responsibility), by creating a common interface that will define the behaviour:

 {% highlight c# %}
 public interface IPostPublisher